 Florida is hot, literally and figuratively.
-Blessed with an almost year-round balmy weather, the Sunshine State has also the longest coastline in all of the contiguous United States, and the generous mix of the two only makes for a perennially favourite destination of bikini-clad sun-worshippers or fur-bundled snowbirds escaping the frigid corners of the northeast.
+Blessed with an almost year-round balmy weather; the Sunshine State has also the longest coastline in all of the contiguous United States.
+The generous mix of the two only makes for a perennially favourite destination of bikini-clad sun-worshippers; or fur-bundled snowbirds escaping the frigid corners of the northeast.

-Miami is a grand first stop on your Florida RV rental because it is the melting pot of everything eccentric and devil-may-care way of life in North America.
-Miami’s turquoise beach scene – specifically the all-aglitter South Beach celebrity scene – shimmering against sultry bikini bottoms, pastel-colored Art Deco buildings, sinfully decadent sprawling mansions, and a red hot spicy Latin culture the largest in the Americas north of Mexico, are all worth serious exploration on your RV rentals in Florida before you head to the waters in three directions, or to the north Panhandle and into mainland United States.
+Miami is a grand first stop on your Florida RV rental; because it is the melting pot of everything eccentric and devil-may-care way of life in North America.
+Miami’s turquoise beach scene; specifically the all-aglitter South Beach celebrity scene; shimmering against sultry bikini bottoms, pastel-colored Art Deco buildings, sinfully decadent sprawling mansions, and a red hot spicy Latin culture the largest in the Americas north of Mexico; these are all worth serious exploration on your RV rentals in Florida.
+Afterwards you can head to the waters in three directions; or to the north Panhandle and into mainland United States.

 From the Panhandle to the Keys on Florida RV Rentals

-For a more comprehensive road trip on a Florida RV hire vacation in Florida, you can fly to the regional airport of Tallahassee, the state capital and the largest city in the Panhandle, and take Interstate 10 and I-75 to Cuban stronghold Ybor City in Tampa, and Salvador Dali Museum in St. Petersburg across Old Tampa Bay.
+For a more comprehensive road trip on a campervan hire or motorhome rental vacation in Florida, you can fly to the regional airport of Tallahassee, the state capital and the largest city in the Panhandle, and take Interstate 10 and I-75 to Cuban stronghold Ybor City in Tampa, and Salvador Dali Museum in St. Petersburg across Old Tampa Bay.
 From here, drive your Florida RV rentals another 206 miles south via I-75 and US Route 41 to get to the Everglades.

 Or, take the eastern US Route 75 and spend some magical time in Orlando’s Disney World.
 Another magical, but space-bound, experience can be found in Cape Canaveral and Kennedy Space Center Visitor Complex just an hour to the east.
 It’s under 400 miles from here to Florida Keys, a coral cay archipelago strung by 220 miles of US Route 1 until Mile Zero at Key West.